 – Nicholas Klacsanzky (Ukraine)

-What do you think or feel about this haiku?
-Let us know in the comments.
+Did you enjoy this haiku?
+Please tell us why in the comments.